CB90-class fast assault craft

 Stridsbåt 90 H(alv) (Strb 90 H; CB90) is a class of fast military assault craft used by several countries after being originally developed for the Swedish Navy by Dockstavarvet.
 Its name means Combat Boat 90 Half; the 90 refers to the year of acceptance (1990) and Half refers to the fact that it can carry and deploy a half platoon of amphibious infantry (18 men) fully equipped.
 The CB90 is an exceptionally fast and agile boat that can execute extremely sharp turns at high speed, decelerate from top speed to a full stop in 2.5 boat lengths, and adjust both its pitch and roll angle while under way.
-Its light weight, shallow draught, and twin water jets allow it to operate at speeds of up to 40 kn in shallow coastal waters.
+Its low weight, shallow draught, and twin water jets allow it to operate at speeds of up to 40 kn in shallow coastal waters.
 The water jets are partially ducted, which, along with underwater control surfaces similar to a submarine's diving planes, gives the CB90 its manoeuvrability.

 In addition to the many variants in service with the Swedish Navy under the "Stridsbåt 90H" designation, the CB 90 has been adopted by the navies of Norway (as the S90N), Greece, Mexico (as the CB 90 HMN), the United States (as the Riverine Command Boat), and Malaysia.

 Development and adoption history

-In 1988, Dockstavarvet won a competition to design and manufacture a replacement for the aging Tpbs 200 class.
+In 1988, Dockstavarvet won a competition to design and manufacture a replacement for the ageing Tpbs 200 class.
 Two prototypes, with pennant number 801 and 802, were delivered in 1989.
-After completion of field trials, the Swedish Navy signed a purchase order for 120 boats in June 1990.
+After the completion of field trials, the Swedish Navy signed a purchase order for 120 boats in June 1990.